PXL-IT-NET/Guts-DotNetAdvanced-22-23/Chapter2_LanguageFeatures/README.md

 The CompositionFilterDelegate is already defined in the CompositionFilterDelegate.cs file.

-Complete teh Composition class.
+Complete the Composition class.
+By running the tests and turning the tests into red, you can discover what code you have to add.

-Implement the 3 Search methods in the CompositionFilters class
+Implement the 3 Search methods in the CompositionFilters class.
+Again, use the tests to help with the implementation.

 In the CompositionSearcher class you have to implement the SearchMusic method.
 Pass a method reference (delegate) to this method, so you can pass each Filter method to this SearchMucic method.
 The delegate returns a list of compositions (search result) and takes 2 arguments: an argument of type Composition (music where you will be looking for the searchstring) and an argument of type string (searchstring)

-The method GetAllCompositions is given in the CompositionSearcher class and creates and returns a list of Compositions.
+The method GetAllCompositions is already written in the CompositionSearcher class and creates and returns a list of Compositions.

 ![alt text][img_exercise1_output]